allbertuu/allbertuu/README.md

   </div>

 **Disclaimer**
-My experience with a language in this panel <strong>not</strong> reflects my absolute learning, as it only applies to <mark>my public projects</mark>.
+My experience with a programming language in this panel <strong>not</strong> reflects my whole knowledge, once it only applies to <mark>my public projects</mark>.
-My level of actual language experience will always range up, never down.
+My current skills and expertise level will always range up, never down.
 </details>

 ### 📧 Contact me